 No property coming into the hands of the Board of Directors shall be sold or otherwise converted, and no money or funds coming into the hands of the Board of Directors shall be invested except upon a majority vote of the members of the Board of Directors.

-The Corporation's power and authority to borrow money by issuing long or short term notes, bonds or debentures; to pledge, mortgage, or otherwise encumber its assets; or to invest the funds of the Corporation in investment vehicles other than those described in Section 17.57(2), Florida Statutes, shall be subject to written approval by the Senior Vice President for Health Affairs as well as the limitations contained in the Articles of Incorporation, the Practice Plan, and the rules of The University of Florida Board of Trustees and the Florida Board of Governors, as amended from time to time.
+The Corporation's power and authority to borrow money by issuing long or short term notes, bonds or debentures; to pledge, mortgage, or otherwise encumber its assets; or to invest the funds of the Corporation in investment vehicles other than those described in Section 17.57(2), Florida Statutes, shall be subject to written approval by the Senior Vice President for Health Affairs as well as the limitations contained in the Articles of Incorporation, the Practice Plan, and the rules and regulations of The University of Florida Board of Trustees and the Florida Board of Governors, as amended from time to time, including the UFBOT Governance Enhancement Standards adopted on March 17, 2017 and any amendments thereto.

 Section 6.4.
 Meetings of the Board of Directors.
-Regular meeting of the Board will follow the annual meeting of the membership in December, and at any special meeting called by the President or upon the written request of five (5) members of the Board.
+Regular meeting of the Board will follow the annual meeting of the membership in December or January, and at any special meeting called by the President or upon the written request of five (5) members of the Board.
 The Secretary will give five (5) days prior notice of any special meeting to all members of the Board.

 Section 6.5.
 Waiver.
 Notwithstanding the provisions of the foregoing section, a meeting of the members of the Board may be held at any time and at any place within or outside the State of Florida, and any action may be taken thereat, if notice is waived in writing by four-fifths (4/5) of all members of the Board.